JurjenBokma/IndexProxifier/README.md

    so the proxifier will be allowed to call the above two functions.

-4. Make the injected index operator(s) public, if desired:
+4. Make the generated index operator(s) public, if desired:

        public:
        using IndexProxifier<myclass>::operator[];

 ## What it does
-The template IndexProxifier uses CRTP to provide its template parameter with:
+The template IndexProxifier uses the CRTP to provide its template parameter
+with:

        LRProxy<Key, Derived> operator[](Key &&);